-BIOS setting Description Setting options Effect IDE HDD block mode This option activates the block mode for IDE hard drives.
-If the drive supports this mode and it is enabled, the number of blocks per request from the configuration Enabled Activates the function. sector of the hard drive is read.
+BIOS setting Meaning Setting options Effect IDE HDD block mode This option activates the block mode for IDE hard drives.
+If the drive supports this mode and it is enabled, the number of blocks per request from the configuration Enabled Enables this function. sector of the hard drive is read.
 The recommended setting is enabled.
 Only old hard drives do not support this mode.
-Disabled Deactivates the function.
+Disabled Disables this function.

-Table 182: Integrated peripherals - description of setting options
+Table 182: Integrated peripherals - description of setting options chapter 6 Software